worldbank/ethiopia-rsdp-ie/_functions/README.md

-# Replication Package for: The Impact of Ethiopia's Road Sector Development Program: Evidence from Satellite Data
+# Replication Package for: The Impact of Ethiopia?s Road Investment Program on Economic Development and Land Use: Evidence from Satellite Data

-## User-Defined Functions